makersacademy/rps-challenge/README.md

 * Forking this repo
 * TEST driving development of your app

-## Bonus level 1: Multiplayer

-Change the game so that two marketeers can play against each other ( _yes there are two of them_ ).

-## Bonus level 2: Rock, Paper, Scissors, Spock, Lizard

 ## Steps

 1. Write a test so the user can enter their name.